MatzJB/Linear-2D-Convolution-using-CUDA/README.md

 ## Examples

 To run the example/test.ms just `cd` to that directory and add to path and run.
 The example image file Lena.png is used.

+## Remarks

+The code is the result of the my masters thesis in computer science ([link to report](https://dl.dropboxusercontent.com/u/2546393/Wordpress/reports/Matz%20JB%20-%20Master_Thesis_Study_of_Convolution_Algorithms_using_CPU_and_Graphics_Hardware%20-%202012_10_22.pdf)).
+I never implemented the convolution algorithm with all of the speed up tricks I had found during my research because of lack of time.
+I have since moved on, but there are a few ideas I would like to try out and some new algorithms I have worked on for 1D, 2D and even 3D convolution.